FOREX-Dollar heavy amid stimulus progress, pound buoyed by Brexit hopes

 The greenback slipped 0.1% to $1.2150 per euro EUR=, trading near a 2 1/2-year low of $1.2177 touched again on Monday.

-COVID-19 vaccine roll-outs in the U.S. and UK also buoyed risk sentiment, but optimism was tempered by spikes in infection and death rates.
+COVID-19 vaccine roll-outs in the United States and Britain also buoyed risk sentiment, but optimism was tempered by spikes in infection and death rates.
 London will go into a tighter lockdown amid the discovery of a new variant of the virus.

 "With the roll‑out of vaccines starting in the U.S. and the UK, we expect shutdowns to reduce in frequency and intensity, allowing the USD to resume its downtrend," Commonwealth Bank of Australia currency analyst Joe Capurso wrote in a client note.